gromnitsky/watchthis/README.md

 * Watches directories recursively.
 * [anymatch](https://github.com/es128/anymatch) style exclude patterns
 * Debounces events.
-* Ignores all new events while a user-provided command is running (if there were changes during the run, it reruns the command 1 time once more).
+* Ignores all new events while a user-provided command is running (if there were changes during the run, it (by default, but it's configurable) reruns the command 1 time once more).
 * Uses [chokidar](https://github.com/paulmillr/chokidar) under the hood.

 ## Requirements